dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.9.3 fixes several minor bugs/defects.
+Version 3.9.4 introduces an important security warning to admins, several minor bugfixes, some new logs for debugging, and one user-requested feature.

 == Donating ==